rsalaslewin/rsalaslewin.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a PhD student in Comparative Politics at Cornell University's Department of Government.
+I am a PhD Candidate in Comparative Politics at Cornell University's Department of Government.
 My research centers on social movements, electoral behavior, populism, and public opinion, with a regional focus on Latin America and Southern Europe.
 My work examines how ordinary people respond to crises of political representation, and how those crises reshape broader political attitudes and identities.
 I am particularly interested in the interaction between contentious and institutional behavior.
 Methodologically, I rely primarily on survey research and statistical modeling, but I am committed to a multi-method approach that brings in qualitative interviews and historical analysis to capture the complexity underlying these phenomena.

 During the 2025-26 academic year I will be visiting the Institute of Political Science of the Pontificia Universidad Católica de Chile and conducting fieldwork in Chile.